kottajl/blender-plug-in-for-modifying-3D-animations/README.md

 ### Older Blender versions

+Using addon on these versions is not recommended.
 Currently there is no option to install addon from **ZIP** file.
-To install the plug-in:
+Only option is to run code for sigle use:

 1. Download whole repository.